Books for Bulb Planting!

 “Spending a beautiful autumn day planting all these bulbs is always tremendously exciting because you can tell yourself that they are all little gifts that will open by themselves next spring, revealing a succession of spring flowers in little groups all over the garden.” —Jacqueline van der Kloet, Growing Bulbs in the Natural Garden

-- Tips on naturalizing bulbs so they come back on their own, year after year
+- Tips on naturalizing bulbs so they come back every year

 Jacqueline van der Kloet’s 4 Favorite Tools for Planting Bulbs